 Here are the preconfigured choices we have:

-Picking from a cookie-cutter machine has a notable advantage: when we do so, we're able to select which CPU we want.
-This allows us to explicitly specify that we'd like a Skylake processor:
+Picking from a cookie-cutter machine has a notable advantage: when we do so, we can select which CPU we want.
+This allows us to specify that we'd like a Skylake processor:

 OS and Boot Disk

-There are no shortage of Linux distros to pick from on GCP (and Windows, if you're into that):
+There is no shortage of Linux distros to pick from on GCP:

 Select your distro.